drcjar/ipprf/scratch.md

 ## avoid sequential plans

-## plays my skillset / data and collaborations already have
+## plays to my skillset / data and collaborations already have

 -- occupational lung disease
 -- ipf
 -- dna & serum & occupational histories
+-- I can program

 ## potential bill and mirium collaboration + bioinformatics person

+## ideas arising from thesis

+Planned future work includes further study of non-asbestos occupational exposures in IPF, augmentation of the study data with pulmonary function test measurements, a mendelian randomisation study of smoking in IPF, and antibody characterisation of serum collected from participants with a view to investigating the possibility of chronic hypersensitivity pneumonitis IPF misclassification.